- 650 Cubic Inch 60° V-12 Engine -

 EPI V12 - Cylinder Head Casting

-There are standard AN mounting pads for an instrument vacuum pump and a hydraulic pump for landing gear or other rerquirements.
-The accessory system incudes two torsionally-isolated alternators, and two torsionally-isolated coolant pumps.
-If required, a drive for an air-conditioning compressor is available as an extra option.
+There are standard AN mounting pads for a vacuum pump (for flight instruments) and for a hydraulic pump (for landing gear).
+The accessory system also incudes two torsionally-isolated alternators, and two torsionally-isolated coolant pumps.
+And, as an extra option a drive for an air-conditioning compressor is available.

-In order to provide a variety of customer options, we included in the accessory section, a geared, torsionally-isolated drive for an optimized Vortech centrifugal supercharger.
+In order to provide a variety of customer options, we included a geared, torsionally-isolated drive for an optimized Vortech centrifugal supercharger.
 This drive is suitable to supply 150 HP to the supercharger.

 The following photos show the features of the accessory section..

 EPI V12 - Accessory Drive Housing